-LaVO will continue to be available by phone and online for victims and survivors during this stressful time.
+LAVO will continue to be available by phone and online for victims and survivors during this stressful time.

 As always, services are free and confidential.
-Call 225.421.7745
+Call 225.342.1570

 Knowledge is important.
-LaVO provides notification about upcoming pardon and parole hearings, information about statewide policies, and instruction about how the pardons and parole process works.
+LAVO provides notification about upcoming pardon and parole hearings, information about statewide policies, and instruction about how the pardons and parole process works.
 This knowledge can help victims feel more confident, lessen confusion about how pardon and parole decisions are made, and lead to greater ease throughout the process.

 Victims deserve to heal from harm.
 Even if the harm was caused many years ago, it can have lasting effects.
 Healing is still possible.
-LaVO offers counseling, as well as a variety of other restorative practices, such as mindfulness, expressive arts, and self-compassion training.
+LAVO offers counseling, as well as a variety of other restorative practices, such as mindfulness, expressive arts, and self-compassion training.
 All services are free and confidential.

 There is a large victim and survivor community.
 Within this are people who represent a wide range of perspectives, experiences, and insights.
-LaVO brings victims, survivors, advocates, service providers, and community members together in order to strengthen connections that can lead to greater health and wholeness for everyone.
+LAVO brings victims, survivors, advocates, service providers, and community members together in order to strengthen connections that can lead to greater health and wholeness for everyone.

 Louisiana Victim Outreach's licensed social worker provides free individual and group counseling to survivors of violence throughout the post-conviction process.
-LaVO offers a safe, supportive space to process trauma and loss, and work toward holistic mental and emotional health.
+LAVO offers a safe, supportive space to process trauma and loss, and work toward holistic mental and emotional health.
 Counseling services are available in Baton Rouge, New Orleans, and through HIPAA compliant video conferencing.

-To set up a session, please call 225.421.7745, or click one of the links below for more information.
+To set up a session, please call 225.32.1570, or click one of the links below for more information.

-JULIE COLLURA MM, MSW, LMSW
+JULIE COLLURA MM, MSW, LCSW

 Director of Social Services

 Outreach Program (LAVO).
-Julie is a Licensed Clinical Social Worker (LCSW) and a Registered Expressive Arts Therapist (REAT).
+Julie is a Licensed Clinical Social Worker and is working toward registration as a Registered Expressive Arts Therapist (REAT).

 Through LAVO, she provides support, information, and resources to victims and survivors of violent offenses throughout the post-conviction process.